AOTF RF Drivers for Acousto Optic Tunable Filters

 - Complete customization of RF Drivers

 - Mechanical flexibility to meet instrument constraints

-This project demonstrates a good example of a device custom-designed for a scientific payload instrument that includes several electronic modules and functions (RF amplifiers, power electronics, signal conditioning, control loops, detectors, etc.).
+This project included an ERZIA custom-designed device for a scientific payload instrument that includes several electronic modules and functions (RF amplifiers, power electronics, signal conditioning, control loops, detectors, etc.).

 - Three-stage SSPA

 - Linearizers for attenuation and power meter signals

 HOW TO DESIGN RF AMPLIFIERS FOR SPACE-BASED ACOUSTO-OPTIC TUNABLE FILTER SYSTEMS

 Designing and building an RF amplifier that can boost a low power generated RF signal required by an AOTF crystal that acts as an optical fiber may appear to be easy for experienced RF designers.
 However, the special conditions required for space-based scientific instruments make this task an interesting challenge.